slbabin/multicooker/README.md

 - __The Specs page__

-     - On this page the user can view technical characterists of the product, which are presented using a styled table.
+     - On this page the user can view technical characteristics of the product, which are presented using a styled table.
      - A Parallax scrolling was used to achieve the illusion of depth and provide a better user experience.

      ![Screenshot of the Product links section](docs/specs.jpg)